 The role of the scrutiny boards is to examine our decisions and policies as well as overall performance of services and make recommendations - like a watchdog making sure the people of Leeds get the best out of their public services.

 We have six scrutiny boards made up of councillors from all political parties.
-Some boards have members from outside the council, for example, school governors and health representatives.
+Some boards have members from outside the council, for example, school governors.
 Each board has a specific area they have responsibility for scrutinising.

 Joint Health Overview and Scrutiny Committee (Yorkshire and the Humber)